GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 ## Quality Criteria

-Computational methods are the most common type of content on the Methods Hub.
-It aims to lower the technical barriers for using recent artificial intelligence methods in social science, while encouraging to develop reusable methods.

 ### Trusted Third-party Review Venues

 For methods for which a paper is published at venues that ensure the methods reusability and documentation quality through a review process, the Methods Hub submission process is faster as the [documentation and code quality check](README.md#quality-criteria) is skipped.
 These venues are: